 At the southern end of the North Bay, there is a large stepped concrete blockwork sea wall structure (/1201C08) constructed with nine large buttresses/bastions which protrude from the wall out onto the beach.
 The apron of the structure becomes increasingly exposed with progression north along the wall.
-There is one longitudinal crack in the blockwork across several adjacent blocks but otherwise the wall is in fair condition, although the promenade surface is poor in places.
+There is one longitudinal crack in the blockwork across several adjacent blocks.
+Although noticeable, this has not deteriorated since the last inspection.
+The promenade surface is poor in places.

-Concrete blockwall wall with buttresses (/1201C08)

-Longitudinal crack in blockwall wall (/1201C08)
+Concrete blockwall wall with buttresses Longitudinal crack in blockwall wall (/1201C08) (/1201C08)

 There is a short section of vertical blockwork wall (/1202C23) between the stepped concrete blockwork wall and the rock armour revetment to the south.
-This short wall is in fair condition overall with some cracks and missing blockwork at it' southern extent.
+This short wall is in fair condition overall, the missing blockwork at its southern end has been repaired.
+However, the lower three courses remain heavily abraded.

 The southern-most section of defence in North Bay is the first section of the rock armour at Clarence Gardens that was constructed in 2004/5 (1202C01).
-This is in good condition, protecting the original wall behind.
+This remains in good condition in 2020, protecting the original wall behind.